 To successfully run a 3D video game, you’ll need a rig with a graphics processing unit (GPU) and at least one gigabyte of VRAM.
-You can think of RAM as an overall term, referring to the system memory storage space that’s allotted to run applications and other programs.
+RAM refers to the system memory storage space allotted to run applications and other programs.

 VRAM is used specifically for storing textures during the rendering process.

-So basically all the apps you have running will use RAM, so they need to be loaded into memory.
-Some games will require a VRAM such as 4GB for super graphic-intensive games.
+So basically, all the apps you have running will use RAM, so they need to be loaded into memory.
+Some games require a VRAM, such as 4GB for super graphic-intensive games.